python/devguide/developer-workflow/c-api.rst

 - Names of functions structs, macros, etc. start with the ``PyUnstable_`` prefix.
 This defines what's in the unstable tier.
-- The unstable API can change in minor versions, without any deprecation period.
+- The unstable API can change in feature releases, without any deprecation period.
 - A stability note appears in the docs.
   This happens automatically, based on the name